The Sons of Tennessee Williams: Film background and history

 By the end of the 1950s, public assembly by homosexuals was against the law in all 50 states.
 In New Orleans, there were laws that specifically targeted the LGBT population.

 In 1992, Wolff was fresh out of film school, and moved to New Orleans.
 Some friends invited him to a gay ball, and thinking he was well versed in gay culture, was surprised at the organization and the years of tradition that went into this thing.
-He knew then that he wanted to create a documentary, his first, and it ended up being a 18 year project for him.
+He knew then that he wanted to create a documentary, his first, and it ended up being an 18-year project for him.
 When he first started investigating the history of these secret cabals of gay men reveling in the Mardi Gras festivities in the early 1940s and into the 1950s, he realized there was also a story to be told about the civil rights significance of how these men established the first gay civil rights in America.
 Wolff was quoted in The Times-Picayne saying: "Public assembly is one of the primary civil rights that Americans are guaranteed, and this was not something that gay people had".

 Wolff found that the first openly gay krewe club, The Krewe Of Yuga, was started in January 1959, which was inspired in part by the acquittal of three college students who had beat a homosexual man to death the year before.
 Albert Carey, who was interviewed in the film, was a closeted gay freshman at the time at Tulane University.
 He tells the story, along with Wolff using archival footage, about how Fernando Rios, a 26 year old Mexican tour guide, was murdered after being lured out of a gay bar on Bourbon street.
 He was beaten to death by three Tulane students who later admitted that their intentions that night were to go out and "roll some queers".
 At the trial, their defense attorneys argued, based on the coroners report, that Rios had an "eggshell skull", an insufficient cranial thickness, and therefore it was the victim's fault for not having the ability to withstand the beating.
 The lawyers referred to Rios as a "medical freak", and the three were eventually acquitted based on the theory it was his own fault.
 Spectators in the packed courtroom stood and applauded and cheered after the not guilty verdict was read.